 SINKLESS MAN PROMO SINGLE (2000)

-a joke that i pretended would be sent to radio stations. mostly just an excuse to hear a few new tracks i was excited to hear on cd before their respective albums had been finished.
+this was a joke that i pretended would be sent to radio stations. mostly just an excuse to hear a few new tracks i was excited about on a CD before their respective albums were finished.
 SILVER & SHIT is another collection that does the same sort of thing.

 ALL THIS STUFF [& MORE STUFF] (2004)

-this was my failed attempt at putting together some sort of papa ghostface best-of. turns out our music is difficult to squeeze into that sort of format…three or four cds in, i threw in the towel, realizing i was heading for the PAPA GHOSTBOX all over again. i’ve never been a real fan of compilations of previously released material anyway…they’ve always seemed kind of redundant to me. i prefer to dig into a real album.
+this was my failed attempt at putting together some sort of papa ghostface best-of. turns out our music is difficult to squeeze into that sort of format. three or four CDs in, i threw in the towel, realizing i was heading for PAPA GHOSTBOX territory all over again. i’ve never been a real fan of compilations of previously released material anyway…with a few exceptions, they’ve always seemed kind of redundant and pointless to me. i prefer to dig into a real album.